arnoldSchw4rzenegger/arnoldSchw4rzenegger/README.md

-# 👋🏻 Hello, how are you, I'm Oscar
+# 👋🏻 Hello, how are you, I'm Arnold Schwarzenegger